 Many hosting services offer free migrations if you want to move an existing site to its servers, but unfortunately, Bluehost doesn’t.
 If you don’t want to migrate your site over to Bluehost, you will have to pay a fee of $149.99 to migrate up to five websites and 20 email accounts.

 Bluehost is a Linux-only hosting company, meaning there’s no support for websites that need a Windows server to run.
 As a majority of the market use Linux, this isn’t a deal-breaker.
 But if you are using Windows servers, you may want to look for other options.

 The introductory prices of Bluehost make it one of the most affordable hosting providers for anyone to start.
 However, make sure you’re ready for a price jump when you renew your subscription.
 Bluehost usually offers a discounted price for a 3 years bundle but when you renew later, it will be the normal price.

 This isn’t an issue unique to Bluehost.
 We call this business strategy to lure new customers in.
-Most of the hosting company does it anyway, but it’s important to point out to help you make the right decision.
+The most hosting company does it anyway, but it’s important to point it out to help you make the right decision.
 And not getting a heart attack during renewal.